 The Water and Sewer Services also includes Source Water Protection, which is the Risk Management contract with GSCA, and is funded through the water reserves.
 In 2022, Storm Water Services were realigned from Environmental Services.
-The funding of this area remains with taxation until a fee study has been completed.
+The funding of this area has been funded by temporary borrowings from the Water Reserve.